-Unlike some cities, Norcross isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Norcross are a mix of both white- and blue-collar jobs.
+Because occupations involving physical labor dominate the local economy, Norcross is generally considered to be a blue-collar town.
+36.75% of the Norcross workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Norcross is a city of construction workers and builders, sales and office workers, and service providers.
-There are especially a lot of people living in Norcross who work in sales jobs (11.25%), office and administrative support (9.52%), and maintenance occupations (7.47%).
+There are especially a lot of people living in Norcross who work in sales jobs (10.18%), office and administrative support (10.01%), and maintenance occupations (7.99%).

 Also of interest is that Norcross has more people living here who work in computers and math than 95% of the places in the US.

-The population of Norcross overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Norcross, 24.92% have at least a bachelor's degree.
+The education level of Norcross citizens is a little higher than the average for US cities and towns: 23.62% of adults in Norcross have at least a bachelor's degree.

-The per capita income in Norcross in 2010 was $20,578, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $82,312 for a family of four.
+The per capita income in Norcross in 2010 was $19,412, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $77,648 for a family of four.
 However, Norcross contains both very wealthy and poor people as well.
-Norcross also has one of the higher rates of people living in poverty in the nation, with 30.95% of its population below the federal poverty line.

 Norcross is an extremely ethnically-diverse city.
 The people who call Norcross home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Norcross, accounting for 47.00% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Norcross, accounting for 48.72% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Norcross residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Norcross include Irish, German, Italian, and European.
+Important ancestries of people in Norcross include English, German, Italian, and African.

 The most common language spoken in Norcross is Spanish.
 Other important languages spoken here include English and Vietnamese.